 Continuation of Advanced Sewing I to develop students' advanced sewing skills.
 Provides practical application of sewing skills on a 2015 Corvette seat frame or similar.
 Students will design a pattern, cut, sew, and fit a new upholstery cover for a seat back.

-Prerequisite(s): Successful completion of UPH 102, UPH 104, UPH 106, and UPH 108, or instructor's permission.
+Prerequisite: Successful completion of UPH 101, UPH 103, UPH 105, UPH 107.